W7k-J/W7k-J.github.io/Terms.md

 "The Autodesk Developer Network was created for desktop software developers seeking proven tools and technologies to extend Autodesk products and technologies.
 The ADN program helps developers use Autodesk's large investments and expertise in design, engineering, and media and entertainment platform technologies" from https://www.autodesk.com/developer-network/overview

-In short it means that I have an access to, and right to use, Autodesk Software for development purposes.
+In short it means that I have access to, and right to use, Autodesk Software for development purposes.

 ### Terms and conditions